Porting MAAS to Python 3: The (More) Technical Bits

 Python 3 has only new-style classes.
 Classes that explicitly inherit from

-can be amended to implicitly inherit fromobject
+objectcan be amended to implicitly inherit fromobjectinstead. -

 No one seems to have paid any attention to the years of deprecation warnings about

-.
+Exception.message.
 I conclude that deprecation warnings are more useful as retrospective justifications for breaking someone else’s application than they are useful in getting that person to update their application in time.

 That’s it